Overcoming wireless backhaul challenges with less resources:Lack of spectrum

 The extent of traditional microwave spectrum usage, at frequencies of 4GHz to 42GHz, depends on the availability of such spectrum in the specific area where the link will be established.

 Networks grow denser for multiple reasons.
-For example a cellular network may evolve from a plan-to-coverage to a plan-to-capacity scheme and therefore require more cell sites, or an enterprise-connectivity service may gain momentum and cause the number of connected customers to grow in a given area.
-This leads to increasing strain on wireless backhaul spectrum availability.
+For example, a cellular network may evolve from a plan-to-coverage to a plan-to-capacity scheme and therefore require more cell sites, or an enterprise-connectivity service may gain momentum and cause the number of connected customers to grow in a given area.
+This leads to increased strain on wireless backhaul spectrum availability.